 - 1500-watt heater

 - optimal brewing temperature of 195F to 205F

-- flat-bottomed filter basket
+- flat-bottomed filter basket with filter holder

 - large shower head